 Dr. Harari asks the big question as to whether humans are any happier in modern civilizations than were the ancient palaeolithic hunter gatherers?
 He suggests that a research study of happiness is overdue.
 He also points out the inhuman way animals have been treated by Homo sapiens over the ages.
 He considers those animals are not happier.

 The book ends up with speculations as to where the human race is headed.
-Will we become super human beings?
+Will we become super human beings, he asks?